1. Home

 1. If you map a code batch to a product, make those codes only available for purchasers of the product.
 It’s not a good idea to also distribute codes that you plan to sell; in other words, if you’re selling codes, don’t also retrieve them from the View Codes page and then share them with other users.

 2. Any WooCommerce plugins that support custom pricing and quantity rules will work with our code products.
-This means you can, in fact, sell codes only in quantities of 100 if you want, or offer discounts if someone buys 10 or more codes.
+This means you can sell codes only in quantities of 100 if you want, or offer discounts if someone buys 10 or more codes.

 Leave a Reply